ClaCodes/dotfiles/README.md

-This is a repo with config files for a linux setup with i3, tmux, nvim.
+This is a repo with config files for a linux setup with sway, tmux, nvim.

 # Installation